 If the pre-installed files are damaged, you are able to use the Recovery Media you have created to restore the computer to the state it was in when you originally received it.
-To perform this restoration, follow the steps below:
+To perform this restoration, do the following:

-- When you reinstall the Windows operating system, the hard disk will be reformatted and all data will be lost. - Please make sure that the Boot Speed is set to Normal.
-(To access it, click Desktop Assist -> Tools & Utilities -> System Settings -> Boot Options on the desktop.) - Please make sure to use the default Boot Mode option in the BIOS setup utility before restoring. - 1.
-Click the power icon ( $\binom{|}{|}$ ) on the Start screen and then select Restart - 2.
-Hold down the F2 key and then release this key one second after the computer is power on the BIOS setup utility will load. - 3.
+- When you reinstall the Windows operating system, the hard disk will be reformatted and all data will be lost. - Please make sure to use the default Boot Mode option in the BIOS setup utility before restoring. - 1.
+Click the power icon ( ( ) ) on the Start screen and then select Restart. - 2.
+Hold down the F2 key and then release this key one second after the computer is power on.
+The BIOS setup utility will load. - 3.
 In the BIOS setup screen, select Advanced -> System Configuration -> Boot Mode.